CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/darkminions.md

 Each of your agents who was already in play at the beginning of your opponent's turn may take one and only one of the following actions each turn.

- - A tapped or untapped agent may _move_ to a non-Haven, non-Underdeeps site in the same region or in an adjacent region (see below).
+ - A tapped or untapped agent may _move_ to a non-Haven, non-Under-deeps site in the same region or in an adjacent region (see below).
 The agent taps if not already tapped.
  - An agent may _return to its home site_ (i.e., remove all of the site cards on the agent).
  - An agent may tap to _make certain creatures playable_ at its current site (see below).
  - A wounded agent may _heal_ (i.e., move from wounded status to tapped status).
  - An untapped, face-up agent may be turned face-down along with its site card.
- -

 Performing any one of these actions with an agent counts as one against the hazard limit.
 These actions may only be taken during your opponent's movement/hazard phase.

-{: .note }
+{: .note-dk }
 > **Note:** Certain cards allow an agent to take more than one action during a given turn.

 ### Moving an Agent (_Agent Action_)